Sharing internet in an apartment

 💡 Alternatives Worth Considering

-Before committing to a shared internet arrangement, it is worth exploring whether these alternatives might solve the same problem with fewer complications.
+Before committing to a shared internet arrangement, it is worth checking whether these alternatives solve the same problem with fewer complications.

 Switch to a cheaper ISP